manjulasaman316-oss/Queen-Yeshmi-/README.md

 </div>
 <p align="center">
-Project created by <a href="https://github.com/cyberchekuthan">iMASH BOT</a> to make it public
+Project created by <a href="https://github.com/cyberchekuthan">QUEEN YESHH BOT</a> to make it public
     <br>
        | © |
         Reserved |